Fleckism/SecurityPlus/SecurityPlus/8D Personnel Policies.md

 -   Site security procedures, restrictions, and advice, including safety drills, escorting guests, use of secure areas, and use of personal devices.
 -   Data handling, including document confidentiality, [[PII]], backup, encryption, and so on.
 -   Password and account management plus security features of PCs and mobile devices.
--   Awareness of social engineering and malware threats, including phishing, website exploits, and spam plus alerting methods for new threats.
+-   Awareness of [[Social engineering]] and malware threats, including phishing, website exploits, and spam plus alerting methods for new threats.
 -   Secure use of software such as browsers and email clients plus appropriate use of Internet access, including social networking sites.

 There should also be a system for identifying staff performing security-sensitive roles and grading the level of training and education required (between beginner, intermediate, and advanced, for instance).
 Note that in defining such training programs you need to focus on job roles, rather than job titles, as employees may perform different roles and have different security training, education, or awareness requirements in each role.